Preferences

 Preferences tell Topos how an agent should trade off quality goals when a file cannot reach IDEAL within the available iteration budget.

-Topos measures three independent quality generators:
+Topos measures four independent quality generators:

 • SIMPLE — low internal complexity.